 Latest News RSS

-Temple Bar Gallery + Studios is delighted to announce the third poem in the series by Annemarie Ní Churreáin as the TBG+S Writer 2019.
+Temple Bar Gallery + Studios is delighted to announce the third poem in the series by Annemarie Ní Churreáin as part of the TBG+S Writring Commission 2019.

 The TBG+S Writing Commission aims to expand ideas around writing about art by inviting Irish authors to create a series of pieces inspired by the exhibitions at Temple Bar Gallery + Studios.
 In 2019, Temple Bar Gallery + Studios has commissioned Annemarie Ní Churreáin to write a piece of short fiction or a poem inspired by each of the exhibitions in the gallery programme.